Santa Maria (Tatjana song): DJ Milano/Samantha Fox version

 After Fox's five-year contract with Jive Records expired, the singer went to Ibiza, where she met DJ Milano, who decided to use her vocals on a cover of "Santa Maria" in 1997.
 "Santa Maria" became a notable hit around Europe, peaking at number 14 in Denmark and had a music video was directed by Ben Hume-Paton.
 In the United Kingdom, it charted higher in the Official Singles Chart than the version by Simić and when it got to number 31 in 1998, it became Fox's first chart entry under her own name since 1989 (as her 1995 Song For Europe entry "Go for the Heart" was credited under the group name Sox).
 It was released as a single-only song and was later included on Fox's Watching You, Watching Me compilation.
 The song also appeared on her 2009 Greatest Hits compilation alongside her 1980s hits and "Go for the Heart".

+Music Week gave the song two out of five, writing, "This Euro-dance tune could signal a return to the charts for the page three girl turned born-again Christian."